A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: A posteriori analysis

 \subsection{A posteriori error estimators}

-Finally, we obtain the following, central result \begin{Theorem}[A posteriori error estimators] Let $d \in \left\{2,3\right\}$ and $\Omega \subset \R^d$ be bounded, polygonal and such that (\ref{ell_reg}) holds.
-Let $(\rho,c)$ be a weak solution of the Keller-Segel system (\ref{KS1}), (\ref{KS2}), (\ref{KScond}) and let $(\tilde{\rho},\tilde{c})$ be the reconstruction of our numerical approximation defined in \autoref{Morley}.
+Finally, we obtain the following, central result \begin{Theorem}[A posteriori error estimators] Let $d \in \left\{2,3\right\}$.
+Let $(\rho,c)$ be a weak solution of the Keller-Segel system (\ref{KS1}), (\ref{KS2}), (\ref{KScond}) on $[0,T_\text{max}]$ and let $(\tilde{\rho}_a,\tilde{c}_a)$ be the reconstruction, defined in Section~\ref{Morley}, of our numerical approximation $(\rho_{h,a},c_{h,a})$, defined in Subsection~\ref{alg-error}.
+Let $T > 0$.
 Then